Shawarma: Regional varieties

-Spices may include cumin, cardamom, cinnamon, turmeric or paprika, and in some areas baharat.
-Shawarma is commonly served as a sandwich or wrap, in a flatbread such as pita, shrak (saj), laffa or lavash.
+Middle East

 In the Middle East, chicken shawarma is typically served with garlic sauce, fries, and pickles.
 The garlic sauce served with the sandwich depends on the meat.
 Toum or toumie sauce is made from garlic, vegetable oil, lemon, and egg white or starch, and is usually served with chicken shawarma.
 Tarator sauce is made from garlic, tahini sauce, lemon, and water, and is served with beef shawarma.

+Syrian-style shawarma is typically served with garlic sauce, while Egyptian-style shawarma commonly includes tahini sauce.
+Egyptian shawarma may also be served in eish fino, whereas Syrian shawarma is typically wrapped in Syrian pita.
+Syrian shawarma commonly uses chicken breast and thigh meat rather than lamb or beef, The two styles also differ in their spice blends.
+Both Syrian- and Egyptian-style shawarma are widely available in Egypt, where they often contrast due to the presence of Syrian refugees in Egypt.

+Palestinian shawarma is typically served with sumac, onions, and tahini.

 In Israel, most shawarma is made with dark-meat turkey, commonly served with tahina sauce instead of yogurt for kashrut reasons.
 It is often garnished with diced tomatoes, cucumbers, onions, pickled vegetables, hummus, garlic mayo, tahini sauce, sumac, or amba mango sauce.
 Some restaurants offer additional toppings, including grilled peppers, eggplant, or French fries.

+Caucasus

 In Armenia and Georgia, shawarma is traditionally made with thin cuts of marinated meat which is left marinating overnight in spices such as coriander, cumin, cardamom, paprika, garlic, lemon juice, and olive oil.